Come, Dance With Me…

 Debuting in 2017 ‘Come, Dance With Me’ returned in 2019.

 We hope to be able to bring Come, Dance With Me back in 2020 – watch this space for developments!

 Come, Dance With Me 2019… a family-friendly community dance and music event building on the success of Come, Dance With Me 2017.

-Come and join Dance in Devon for performances, live music and dancing at this celebratory event in the beautiful surroundings of the Spanish Barn, Torre Abbey.
-We will be joined by critically acclaimed, Impermanence Dance Theatre and local performers aged 9-90 who will entertain us with episodes of a specially created performance.
-Expect moments of tension and suspension, hints of crime thriller and cyanide….all wrapped up in family friendly social event.
+Dance in Devon hosted an afternoon of performances, live music and dancing at this celebratory event in the beautiful surroundings of the Spanish Barn, Torre Abbey.
+Joined by critically acclaimed, Impermanence Dance Theatre and local performers aged 9-90 who entertained us with episodes of a specially created performance.
+Moments of tension and suspension, hints of crime thriller and cyanide….all wrapped up in family friendly social event.

-Impermanence will work with a diverse community cast aged from 9-90 over 2 weekends leading up to the event and create a number of performance interventions to share at Come, Dance with Me 2019.
-We did a Q&A with Impermanence so you can find out more about the company and why they are joining us on this project
+Impermanence worked with a diverse community cast aged from 9-90 over 2 weekends leading up to the event to create a number of performance interventions to share at Come, Dance with Me 2019.
+We did a Q&A with Impermanence so you can find out more about the company and why joined us on this project.

-We are also delighted to once again be entertained by the fabulous Drat Pack who will provide funky tunes for us all to dance away to.
-Plenty of opportunities to do your own thing!
+We were also delighted to once again be entertained by the fabulous Drat Pack who provided funky tunes for us all to dance away to.

 Commissioned by International Agatha Christie Festival and supported by Arts Council England.